Nö Sleep at All

-Nö Sleep at All is the third live album by the band Motörhead, released in October 1988 by GWR Records, their only live album and last release with the label as legal matters continued between the parties.
+Nö Sleep at All is the third live album by English rock band Motörhead.
+Released in October 1988 by GWR Records, it was their only live album and last release with the label as legal matters continued between the parties.

 Background

 Motörhead and their record label GWR disagreed over the choice of a single from the album; the band wanted to release "Traitor," which had appeared on their most recent LP Rock 'N' Roll, while the label argued for the Motörhead classic "Ace of Spades".
 This led to a lawsuit and a parting of the ways.
 In the book Overkill: The Untold Story of Motörhead, author Joel McIver sums up the band's perilous situation:

 Guitarist Würzel is quoted in the insert of the re-mastered CD release, saying;

 To promote the album, the band engaged in a tour of North America, opening for Slayer.
 Lemmy admits that the album was a mistake and failed sales-wise, but considers it to be "all right" and believes it was the mix that let them down, explaining: